castleguarders/CamAi/README.rst

 Quick Run
     Discover onvif compatible cameras on your network and generate a configuration file

-    ./CamAi/camaicli.py --discover
+    ./CamAi/camaicli.py discover
-    Or alternatively aicam.toml with cameras URLs and other settings specific to your environment
+    or if installed from a wheel
+    python3.7 ~/venv37/lib/python3.7/site-packages/CamAi/camaicli.py discover

     Start monitoring with
-    ./CamAi/camaicli.py --monitor
+    ./CamAi/camaicli.py monitor
+     or if installed from a wheel
+    python3.7 ~/venv37/lib/python3.7/site-packages/CamAi/camaicli.py monitor

     This should start logging videos to storage directories you specified in the config file.
     You cannot open the video being currently logged till it's rotated.
-    Default rotation is 30 minutes , so you should be able to open it after next hours starts.
+    Default rotation is 30 minutes at hourly boundaries, so you should be able to open it after next hours starts.
 Alert images and snippet videos are generated in realtime and are located at the base directory for viewing.